KnowBe4 Announces New Assessment Tool to Enable Data-Driven Security Culture Improvements

 - Strategic Roadmap: Offers customized recommendations based on maturity level

-- Actionable Next Steps: Delivers next steps to strengthen the human firewall
+- Actionable Next Steps: Delivers next steps to build the human defense layer

 After completing the assessment, users receive a personalized maturity classification on a five-level scale, visual feedback across all dimensions, and prioritized recommendations.
 Those looking to deepen their efforts can opt into a follow-up consultation to explore how the KnowBe4 HRM+ platform can accelerate maturity and build a lasting security culture.